Interest in commodity-based ETFs has exploded and shows little sign of abating. In the commodity space, there are 4

 Physical commodity ETFs

 One caveat for investors who want access to physical gold is the tax implication.
-Unlike other ETFs, gold-backed funds are taxed up to 25% as collectibles.
+Physically backed ETFs are treated – for tax purposes – the same as an investment in the metal itself and considered an investment in collectibles.
+If held for a year of longer they are taxed up to 28%.
+Short-term gains are taxed as ordinary income.
 Therefore, these funds are better suited for long-term investors looking to diversify a broader portfolio.

 Another way to gain exposure to commodities is through the companies that produce, transport, and store them.
 An equity-based commodity ETF offers "leverage-like" exposure to commodities through the stocks of companies involved in natural resources and other raw materials.
 These equity funds are viable alternatives to futures-backed ETFs, which may be subject to trading limits and other regulatory restrictions.
 Further, equity-based commodity ETFs have better tax implications than ETFs that hold physical stockpiles of precious metals.

 Futures-backed commodity funds are designed to produce exposure to the targeted commodity through the use of futures contracts, forward contracts, and swaps.
 There's a good deal of investment uncertainty surrounding these types of ETFs.
 That's because their need to buy and sell large amounts of futures contracts sometimes puts them into the position of influencing futures prices, rather than simply tracking prices.
-Fearing the possibility of commodity bubbles, the Commodities Futures Trading Commission recently proposed position limits on futures contracts which forced some of these funds to create new mechanisms for tracking their underlying commodities.
+Fearing the possibility of commodity bubbles, the Commodities Futures Trading Commission proposed position limits on futures contracts which forced some of these funds to create new mechanisms for tracking their underlying commodities.

 Using ETNs to gain access to commodities